Open-independent, open-locating-dominating sets: structural aspects of some classes of graphs: -tidy graphs

 \item If $|\overline{C} \cap S| = 2$, say $c_i, c_j \in S$, where $i, j \in [k]$ (with $i=j$ when $c^1_i,c^2_i \in S$), then $x_i$ (resp. $x_j$) is not a member of $S$ and is open-dominated by only $c_j$ (resp. $c_j$).
 Hence, both $x_i$ and $x_j$ are open-dominated exactly once each by $S$, and thus $S$ is not an $OLD_{oind}$-set. \end{enumerate} \end{proof}

-In the following results we consider the existence of an $OLD_{oind}$-set in a $P_4$-tidy graph.
+We now consider the existence of an $OLD_{oind}$-set in a $P_4$-tidy graph.
 If $G$ is a disconnected $P_4$-tidy graph having an $OLD_{oind}$-set, then each component of $G$ has an $OLD_{oind}$-set.
 Thus we may consider only connected $P_4$-tidy graphs.

-\begin{restatable}{mytheorem}{ptidyfirst} Let $G$ be a co-connected $P_4$-tidy graph. $G$ has an $OLD_{oind}$-set if and only if $G$ is isomorphic to either $P_5$ or to the graph $Z$ shown in Fig. \ref{fig:spider4}. \end{restatable} \begin{proof} It can be verified by inspection that $P_5$ and $Z$ are co-connected $P_4$-tidy graphs having $OLD_{oind}$-sets.
+\begin{restatable}{mytheorem}{ptidyfirst} Let $G$ be a co-connected $P_4$-tidy graph. $G$ has an $OLD_{oind}$-set iff $G$ is isomorphic to either $P_5$ or to the graph $Z$ shown in Figure \ref{fig:spider4}. \end{restatable} \begin{proof} It can be verified by inspection that $P_5$ and $Z$ are co-connected $P_4$-tidy graphs having $OLD_{oind}$-sets.
 Let $G$ be a co-connected $P_4$-tidy graph.
-By Theorem \ref{p4-tidy}, $G$ is a spider, a quasi-spider or one of the graphs $C_5$, $P_5$ and $\overline{P_5}$.
+By Theorem \ref{p4-tidy}, $G$ is either a spider, a quasi-spider or one of the graphs $C_5$, $P_5$ and $\overline{P_5}$.
 Suppose that $G$ has an $OLD_{oind}$-set.
 Clearly, $G$ is not isomorphic to either $C_5$ or $\overline{P_5}$.
 By Theorems \ref{spider-not-OO} and \ref{quasi-spider-not-OO} $G$ is isomorphic to the graph $Z$. \end{proof}